Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

-One can see that the standard conductance in equation~\eqref{e:cond} is \revise{indeed} the conductance profile with $v=\frac{1}{2}$\holden{$\Phi(v)$ excludes $v=1/2$ in the interval.
-Do we need to assume $\pi$ is non-atomic?
-(True in our case)} \kexin{You are right.
-There should not be an open interval.
-See (14) of \cite{chen2020fast}} and is the least possible conductance profile over $(0, \frac{1}{2}]$.
-The next lemma states the lower bound on the conductance profile they obtain. \begin{lem}[{\cite[Lemma 4]{chen2020fast}}] Consider a Markov chain on $\mathbb{R}^d$ with transition kernel $\mathcal{P}$ and stationary distribution $\pi$ satisfying the following conditions: \begin{enumerate} \item (Log-Isoperimetry) $\pi$ satisfies a log-isoperimetric inequality~\eqref{e:log-iso} with constant $\Ch_{1/2}(\pi)>0$. \item (One-step overlap) For all $x,y \in \mathbb{R}^d$ satisfying $\|x-y\|_2 \le \Delta,$ we have $\TV(\mathcal{P}_x,\mathcal{P}_y) \le \revise{1-h}$. \end{enumerate} Then, the conductance profile of the Markov chain satisfies
+One can see that the standard conductance in equation~\eqref{e:cond} is indeed the conductance profile with $v=\frac{1}{2}$ and is the least possible conductance profile over $(0, \frac{1}{2}]$.
+The next lemma states the lower bound on the conductance profile they obtain. \begin{lemma}[{\cite[Lemma 4]{chen2020fast}}] Consider a Markov chain on $\mathbb{R}^d$ with transition kernel $\mathcal{P}$ and stationary distribution $\pi$ satisfying the following conditions: \begin{enumerate} \item (Log-Isoperimetry) $\pi$ satisfies a log-isoperimetric inequality~\eqref{e:log-iso} with $\Ch_{1/2}(\pi)>0$. \item (One-step overlap) For all $x,y \in \mathbb{R}^d$ satisfying $\|x-y\|_2 \le \Delta,$ we have $\TV(\mathcal{P}_x,\mathcal{P}_y) \le 1-h$. \end{enumerate} Then, the conductance profile of the Markov chain satisfies